oomer/bellarenderfarm/README.md

 ## Oversimplified setup of a tiny Windows Bella renderfarm

+> THIS code is no longer developed but will remain for educational purposes.
+All future work will occur in the Linux based installers at https://github.com/oomer/oomerfarm

-> ***Deadline*** is free-to-use software to create a renderfarm.
+***Deadline*** is free-to-use software to create a renderfarm.
 It has 20 years of features and security wrappers ideal for the biggest of studios.
 This guide basically ignores most of those features and security wrappers to help a lone artist set up a tiny renderfarm.
 Hopefully this oversimplification will get you rendering a Bella scene on five computers by the end of the day.
 Once you are happy it works, I recommend you read Thinkbox's documentation to audit your security and performance and to explore all the advanced features.